 - Continual updating of the technical file as modifications are made to the product,

 - Reporting of any incidents related to the product use,

 - Removal of non-compliant batches from EU economics operators and end-user,

 - Keeping technical file available for 10 years after the last batch entered the EU market.

 Working with a professional Authorized Representative will help to ensure that the necessary actions are taken to ensure continued compliance and proper post-market surveillance.

 Risks of Non-Compliance

-As there is no "approval" in the EU Market (in most cases), Competent Authorities focus almost exclusively on conducting systematic surveillance of products which are being made available on the market.
+Each Competent Authorities of Member State focus on conducting systematic surveillance of products which are being made available on the market.
 This can include pulling products off of shelves, stopping products at customs or even deploying bots online to identify non-EU based e-commerce shops which mention that they ship to the EU Market.

 Looking to export your Personal Protective Equipment to the EU Market?
 Obelis can support you every step of the way.Get in touch